vlam116/KaggleProject/README.md

 ## Overview

 This repository contains the code used for my submission in Kaggle's ongoing predictive analytics [competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
-The goal is to predict missing house prices from a test set by training a machine learning model on a training set containing 2900 observations and 79 predictors, ranging from numeric to categorical.
-The four main data science related tasks performed in my project include cleaning data, exploratory data analysis, feature engineering, and fitting machine learning models.
+The goal is to predict missing house prices from a test set by training a machine learning model on a training set containing 1460 observations and 79 predictors, ranging from numeric to categorical.
+The four main tasks performed in my project include cleaning data, exploratory data analysis, feature engineering, and fitting machine learning models.

 ## Software and Packages Used
 * R v4.0.2, RStudio v1.3.1056